 Why you should focus on utility items

 Many new players who have either chosen to become a Support or got assigned to this role, refuse to focus on items designed for this role (Doran’ Ring Lux support…).
 It happens because in Riot’s game everyone wants to ‘win’ the game and carry their team to victory.
-Meanwhile imagine situation in which one team focuses purely on damage and another has a tank, support and a jungler.
-Without a doubt you already know the answer.
+Meanwhile imagine the situation in which one team focuses purely on damage and another has a tank, support, and a jungler.
+Without a doubt, you already know the answer.
 The second team wins in almost every scenario.

 It happens because every role in the team is important and it should be played correctly to achieve victory.
 League of Legends was designed as a team game and because of that playing as a team makes winning easier.
 If everyone in your team becomes a DPS there will be no one to save team members from dying.

 As a Support, your role is to provide utility and save your team members from being taken down.
 By purchasing warding items, you can show your team members locations of their enemies and help them in ambushing opponents or prevent them from being ambushed themselves.
 Shielding and healing items can save crucial champion in the team from death and therefore win you a teamfight.
 Power amplifying items can raise the toughness of your tank or damage to your AD Carry.
 It is essential to know when to buy certain items.
 Since there is a wide variety of things supports can buy, be invited to read below which items you should focus on during your game.